Basquiat Denim Jacket, "Untitled (Head)"

 This black denim jacket is crafted from 100% cotton with a comfortably loose fit and a classic collar with matt silver metal buttons.
 Embroidered on the left front is Basquiat's hand-hewn copyright symbol which he used as a visual metaphor to challenge the traditional power dynamics in the art world.

-The back features the vibrant artwork, Untitled, Head (1982) one of Jean-Michel's most celebrated pieces, painted in his most prolific year.
+The back features the vibrant artwork, Untitled (Head), one of Jean-Michel's most celebrated pieces.

 - Gender Neutral